-- Talk about which adults the class wrote or drew and that Sally Holland, the Children's Commissioner is someone else they can add to their hand drawing

-- Letting others know about rights

-- Letting others know about Sally Holland

-- Doing a rights mission each term this lesson is part of the rights mission this term!
+- Talk about which adults the class have listed and explain that Sally Holland, the Children's Commissioner is someone else they can add to their sheet - show the following videos to introduce Sally and her work: Film to show who Sally is Film to explain Sally's Investigation and Advice Service - Explain that for young people to experience their rights they have to know about them.
+Explain that Sally Holland has a project called Student Ambassadors to spread the word about rights.
+Take this opportunity to introduce your school's Student Ambassadors and explain that they help Sally do her job by: - Letting others know about rights - Letting others know about Sally Holland - Doing a rights mission each term this lesson is part of the rights mission this term!

-TOP TIP: Celebrate your work this lesson by tweeting @childcomwales #OurRights You'll also find great ideas of how other schools in Wales are teaching and learning about rights using our twitter hashtag #RightsHour
+TOP TIP: Celebrate your work this lesson by tweeting @childcomwales #RightsHour You'll also find great ideas of how other schools in Wales are teaching and learning about rights using our twitter hashtag #RightsHour